-White British No significant differences or trends have been identified as a result of data analysis.
-BAME Consistently less likely than average to support increasing fees and charges Consistently less likely than average to express satisfaction with the way SGC runs things Consistently more likely than average to state that the area has got worse over the last year Consistently more satisfied than average with customer services Consistently more satisfied than average with environmental health and trading standards Consistently more satisfied than average with library services
+11400 - White British No significant differences or trends have been identified as a result of data analysis.
+BAME Consistently less likely than average to support Scaling back or stopping services consistently less likely than average to agree that the council provides value for money consistently more likely than average to agree that the council keeps them informed about proposals for change. consistently less likely than average to agree that the council provides value for money People from a BAME background are consistently more satisfied than average with customer services. consistently more satisfied than average with environmental health and trading standards